thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

 - **customerNamePattern**
   User can be created under specific Customer, and not under the Tenant, if this pattern field is not empty.
-  You can use attributes from the external user object to put them into Customer name.
+  You can use attributes from the external user info object to put them into Customer name.
 Please use %{attribute_key} as placeholder for attribute value.

   Customer pattern examples:
      - **Demo Customer**             # Hard coded Customer name